The Energy Complexity of Diameter and Minimum Cut Computation in Bounded-Genus Networks: Diameter

-Before we proceed, we briefly discuss our proof idea.
-First of all, learning the entire graph topology of the subgraph induced by $V_H$ and all type-3 components is doable using $\tilde{O}(\sqrt{n})$ energy via Lemma~\ref{lemma:bc}; this is based on the following facts: (i) $|V_H| = O(\sqrt{n})$, (ii) $\deg(v) = O(\sqrt{n})$ for each $v$ in a type-3 component, and (iii) the number of type-3 components is $O(\sqrt{n})$.
+In this section, we show that for bounded-genus graphs, the diameter can be computed using $\tilde{O}(\sqrt{n})$ energy.
+We begin with discussing the high-level proof idea.
+First of all, using \cref{lemma:bc}, learning the entire graph topology of the subgraph induced by $V_H$ and all type-3 components is doable using $\tilde{O}(\sqrt{n})$ energy.
+Intuitively, this is due to the following facts: (i) $|V_H| = O(\sqrt{n})$, (ii) $\deg(v) = O(\sqrt{n})$ for each $v \in V_L$, and (iii) the number of type-3 components is $O(\sqrt{n})$.

-More specifically, we can use $\apxsr$ to let each vertex $v \in V$ approximately learn its degree.
-Then, we use $\allsr$ to let all vertices in $V_L$ learn the set of all its neighbors.
-Since $|V_H| = O(\sqrt{n})$, we can do another $\allsr$ to let each $v \in V_H$ learn $N(v) \cap V_H$.
-For each component $S$ of $V_L$, we use Lemma~\ref{lemma:bc}(1) to let each vertex $v \in S$ broadcast the IDs of vertices in $N(v)$ to all vertices in $S$; after that, each vertex $v \in S$ knows the topology of $G[S]$.
-Recall that (i) $|V_H| = O(\sqrt{n})$ and (ii) the number of type-3 components is $O(\sqrt{n})$, and so we can use Lemma~\ref{lemma:bc}(2) with $x = O(\sqrt{n})$ to do the following. \begin{itemize} \item Each $v \in V_H$ broadcasts the IDs of vertices in $N(v) \cap V_H$. \item A representative of each type-3 component $S$ broadcasts the topology of $G[S]$. \end{itemize} At this point, all vertices know the topology of the subgraph induced by $V_H$ and all type-3 components.
-See Section~\ref{sect:algo-details} for details.

-It is much more difficult to extract information from type-1 and type-2 components.
-For example, a vertex $u \in V_H$ could be connected to $\Theta(n)$ type-1 components (i.e., $|C(u)| = \Theta(n)$).
-Since the energy budget for $u$ is $\tilde{O}(\sqrt{n})$, throughout the entire algorithm $u$ can only receive information from at most $\tilde{O}(\sqrt{n})$ components in $C(u)$.
-The challenge is to show that the diameter can still be calculated with limited amount of carefully chosen information about type-1 and type-2 components.
+The main difficulty in the diameter computation is dealing with type-1 and type-2 components.
+For example, a vertex $u \in V_H$ can be connected to $\Theta(n)$ type-1 components in that $|C(u)| = \Theta(n)$.
+Since we aim for an algorithm with energy complexity $\tilde{O}(\sqrt{n})$, throughout the entire algorithm, $u$ can only receive messages from at most $\tilde{O}(\sqrt{n})$ components in $C(u)$.
+The challenge here is to show that the diameter can still be calculated with a limited amount of information about type-1 and type-2 components and show that such information can be extracted in an energy-efficient manner in the radio network model.

-The goal of this section is to define a set of parameters of type-1 and type-2 components, and to show that with these parameters, the diameter can be calculated.
-In subsequent discussion, denote $\ecc(u,S)$ as $\max_{v \in S} \dist(u,v)$.
-By default, all distances are with respect to the underlying network $G$; we use subscript to indicate distances within a specific vertex set, edge set, or subgraph.
+We will define a set of parameters of type-1 and type-2 components and show that with these parameters, the exact value of the diameter can be calculated.
+Based on this result, we will define a subgraph $G^\star$ of $G$ such that the diameter of $G$ equals the diameter of $G^\star$, and then we will design an energy-efficient algorithm to learn the graph topology of $G^\star$.
+In the subsequent discussion, we write $\ecc(u,S)$ to denote $\max_{v \in S} \dist(u,v)$.
+By default, all distances are measured in the underlying network $G$.
+We use subscripts to describe distances that are measured in a vertex set, an edge set, or a subgraph.